aaurdanet/Small-LAN-Configuration-Project-Cisco-Packet-Tracer/README.md

 How to Explore:

-    Open the 'packet_tracer_model.pkt' file in Cisco Packet Tracer.
+    Open the 'Small LAN Configuration.pkt' file in Cisco Packet Tracer.
-    Examine screenshots in the 'screenshots' directory for a visual representation.
-    Review diagrams and IP tables in the word document provided.
+    Review network topology  & screenshots, and IP tables in the Word Document provided.